Anodizing: Aluminium

 Some aluminium aircraft parts, architectural materials, and consumer products are anodized.
 Anodized aluminium can be found on MP3 players, smartphones, multi-tools, flashlights, cookware, cameras, sporting goods, firearms, window frames, roofs, in electrolytic capacitors, and on many other products both for corrosion resistance and the ability to retain dye.
 Although anodizing only has moderate wear resistance, the deeper pores can better retain a lubricating film than a smooth surface would.

 Anodized coatings have a much lower thermal conductivity and coefficient of linear expansion than aluminium.
 As a result, the coating will crack from thermal stress if exposed to temperatures above 80 °C (353 K).
 The coating can crack, but it will not peel.
-The melting point of aluminium oxide is 2050°C (2323°K), much higher than pure aluminium's 658°C (931°K).
+The melting point of aluminium oxide is 2050 °C (2323K), much higher than pure aluminium's 658 °C (931K).
 This and the insulativity of aluminium oxide can make welding more difficult.

 In typical commercial aluminium anodizing processes, the aluminium oxide is grown down into the surface and out from the surface by equal amounts.
 Therefore, anodizing will increase the part dimensions on each surface by half the oxide thickness.
 For example, a coating that is 2 μm thick will increase the part dimensions by 1 μm per surface.
 If the part is anodized on all sides, then all linear dimensions will increase by the oxide thickness.
 Anodized aluminium surfaces are harder than aluminium but have low to moderate wear resistance, although this can be improved with thickness and sealing.

 Process

 Desmut

-A desmut solution can be applied to the surface of aluminium to remove contaminates.
+A desmut solution can be applied to the surface of aluminium to remove contaminants.
 Nitric acid is typically used to remove smut (residue), but is being replaced because of environmental concerns.